arianagoldstein/Twitter/README.md

 * [x] User can view more tweets as they scroll with infinite pagination
 * [x] User can **click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.
 * [x] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.org/android/Drawables#vector-drawables) where appropriate.
+* [x] User can view following / followers count through any profile they view.

 ## Video Walkthrough